 I’m guilty of spending a bit of time on social media, and I have a weakness for online quizzes and personality tests.
+(Thankfully I haven’t had my accounts hacked).
 It’s not so much that I take stock in the answers, but I do find it insightful to notice my reactions to what the quiz has to say about me.
 The other day I was finding out what animal I am most similar to.
 I guess I had some preconceived notions of what the answer would be – I’m an introvert, so maybe a solitary hawk?
 I like nature and eating, so perhaps a bear?

 Nope.
 My answer came up as a meerkat.

 Yes, those funny-looking members of the mongoose family that live in colonies and are known for posting lookouts to keep watch for predators to protect the tribe.
 The word associated with this animal was “dependable.”
 I certainly had a strong reaction to that.
 Not the animal itself – they are kind of cute.
 But the word dependable was not a word I associated with in recent years.

 You see, ever since becoming a mother, I’ve carried around a lot of guilt concerning my professional life and career goals.
 I’d like to think I was once a fairly good and reliable employee, but I now feel completely subject to the status of my family.

 I’m divorced and have primary custody of my two kids.
 When they’re sick, I stay home.
 When there’s a doctor’s appointment, I miss work to take them.
 When the school called because someone’s sick, or fallen in a mud puddle (true story), or bonked their head, I’m the one to abandon work and tend to the homestead.
 This has changed my career direction – I’ve found it pretty impossible to have a full-time job, continue a fulfilling freelance career, help the kids follow their own passions, and keep the household duties going.
 I know other people do it, and I’m in awe.
 Truly.
 Because I couldn’t, and can’t, maintain that balance.